Improvement Strategies User Guide

 The Improvement Strategies is an interactive knowledge management tool for primary health care (PHC) improvement.
 The Improvement Strategies is designed and aligned with the Primary Health Care Performance Initiative’s (PHCPI) Conceptual Framework and the Vital Signs Profile, a measurement tool created by PHCPI to provide a snapshot of a country’s PHC performance.

 The Improvement Strategies is made up of a collection of modules, each of which addresses a topic that is critical for strong PHC systems, inputs, or service delivery.
 Each module includes curated evidence on PHC improvement to help users identify appropriate strategies, relate these to other parts of the health system, and begin improvements.
 Within each module, users can navigate to the content most relevant to their role within the health system and country context.
-There will eventually be thirteen Improvement Strategies modules, mapped to the PHCPI Framework; the first five are currently available and more will be continually added throughout 2019.
+There will eventually be thirteen Improvement Strategies modules, mapped to the PHCPI Framework; the first six are currently available and more will be continually added throughout 2019.

 Each module guides users through evidence-informed improvement options for PHC and provides practical recommendations for adapting these strategies to their context.
 The bulk of the content within each module is mapped to smaller subsections: what it is, what others have done, how to get started, and how to succeed.
 More information on the content users will find within these various sections of a module are found in Figure 1.
 To facilitate cross-country learning, within each module, users can learn about relevant improvement efforts from a diverse range of country case studies and submit their own experience using the "share your experience" tab.